 S-Poly connections are used by many Adroit modules to send multiple signals down a single cable.

 They use the same user interface as regular Voltage Modular polyphonic connections so appear to behave exactly the same but there is one important difference.
 Regular polyphonic connections do not transmit 16 signals all the time.
 Instead they are limited to the NUMBER OF VOICES polyphony setting in Voltage Modular.

 So if you set the number of voices to four then regular poly connections are only able to send four signals.
 Effectively the excess “wires” are cut behind the panel which makes regular polyphonic connections useless for applications that require all 16 wires to work reliably.

-So Adroit uses a technology called S-Poly connections (short for Secure Polyphonic connections) that transmit all 16 signals all the time regardless of the number of voices set by users.
+So Adroit uses a technology called S-Poly connections (short for Secure Polyphonic connections) that transmit all 16 signals all of the time regardless of the number of voices set by NUMBER OF VOICES.

 S-Poly connections are discernible from regular polyphonic connections by a colored ring surrounding the socket.

 S-Poly outputs have a blue ring.